Menu

 HSANZ-NG publishes a quarterly newsletter, which can be downloaded below.

-• 7 May 2020 5:01 PM | Anonymous
+• 7 May 2020 5:01 PM | Deleted user

 The HSANZ Nurses Group has signed a Memorandum of Understanding with the Cancer Nurses Society of Australia to establish a professional affiliation.
 The MOU articulates a relationship based on a common commitment to optimise outcomes for the health care of the community affected by cancer and for cancer control initiatives.